dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 declared in the body, or if it declares a primary constructor whose name is `C.n`, and the body declares a static member whose basename is `n`.

+The definition of a _potentially constant_ expression is extended with a new
+case: An identifier expression denoting a parameter of a constant primary constructor that occurs in the initializer list of the body part of the primary constructor, or in an initializing expression of a non-late instance variable declaration, is potentially constant.

+The language previously had a rule that it is a compile-time error if in a class, mixin class, enum, or extension type declaration that has one or more constant generative constructors, the initializing expression of a non-late instance variable declaration is not a constant expression.
+This rule is removed, and the following added instead:

+A compile-time error occurs if a class, mixin class, enum, or extension type declaration _D_ has a constant generative constructor, and a non-late instance variable declaration in the body of _D_ has an initializing expression which is not potentially constant.
+A compile-time error also occurs if the body of _D_ contains a body part for the primary constructor, and it has an initializer list, and the initializer list contains an expression which is not potentially constant.

+Moreover, for every constant expression which is an instance creation that invokes a constructor of _D_, a compile-time error occurs if the result of substituting actual arguments of the constructor invocation into one of the above mentioned initializing expressions or initializer list elements yields an expression which is not constant.

+*This is the same as the existing check on constant constructor invocations, but it applies to two new pieces of syntax.*

 Consider a class, mixin class, enum, or extension type declaration _D_ with a primary constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not syntactically support primary